sswam/allemande/doc/README-barbarella.md

 - An away script: try to keep an AI chatbot active while you're away, without it going insane!

 ## Requirements

+- Currently Allemande requires a 24GB GPU such as a 3090 to run the LLM model, speech recognition, and speech synthesis at once.
+In future I hope to reduce the memory requirements.

 - GNU/Linux
 - python3 < 3.11